 Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.
-In addition, we are required to assess whether the financial statements of the Sub-Fund have been properly prepared, in all material respects, in accordance with the relevant provisions of the Trust Deed and the relevant disclosure provisions of Appendix E to the SFC Code.
+In addition, we are required to assess whether the financial statements of the sub-fund have been properly prepared, in all material respects, in accordance with the relevant provisions of the Trust Deed and the relevant disclosure provisions of Appendix E of the SFC Code.

-Independent auditors' report to the unitholders of Phillip Wealth Funds - Phillip HKD Money Market Fund ("the Sub-Fund") (continued)
+Independent auditors' report to the unitholders of Phillip Wealth Funds - Phillip HKD Money Market fund ("the sub-fund") (continued)